 A high protein diet can make a difference to your overall health and performance, if combined with the appropriate exercise program and lifestyle choices.

 If the bulk of your protein sources are from animal products, this can cause acidity in the body.
 You can balance this out by integrating more alkaline foods into your diet, such as certain fruits and vegetables.
-Our Clean Lean Protein has a PH of 7.8, making it one of the few high-quality alkaline proteins available.
+Our protein has a PH of 7.8, making it one of the few high-quality alkaline proteins available.

 With regard to daily intake, it depends on your activity levels and fitness goals.
 For general exercise and managing weight, a good starting point is 0.6-0.8 grams per pound of bodyweight.
 If you were reducing calories to lose weight, it is recommended that you increase this figure to around 1.2 grams per pound of bodyweight until you have reached your target weight.

 For athletes or serious trainers looking to build muscle and strength, the 1-1.5 grams per pound of bodyweight is a good number to aim for and then track results.

 No matter your health and wellness goals, there are many benefits of a high protein diet.
 Protein is intake is crucial, and a high protein diet may help you reach your health goals.